equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

       backoffLimit: 5
 ```

-Defines the number of times a job will be restarted if the container exits in error.
-Once the `backoffLimit` has been reached the job will be maked as `Failed`.
+Defines the number of times a job will be restarted if its container exits in error.
+Once the `backoffLimit` has been reached the job will be marked as `Failed`.
 The default value is `0`.

 ### `environmentConfig`